alidaud1/RAG-Powered-AI-Solutions/SMART-DOCQ – RAG-BASED PDF Q&A CHATBOT/README.md

 ## Conclusion

-MINDCARE AI represents a significant step forward in the realm of mental health support through technology.
+SMART-DOCQ represents a significant step forward in the realm of mental health support through technology.
 By utilizing sentence embeddings, vector search, and generative AI, the chatbot provides a robust solution for users seeking information from complex documents.

 ## Project Interface